einschmidt/hassio-addons/Caddy 2/README.md

 ### Option: 'args'

 Allows you to specify additional Caddy 2 command line arguments.
-Add one or more shell commands to the list, and they will be executed every single time this add-on starts.
+Add one or more arguments to the list, and they will be executed every single time this add-on starts.

 **Note**: The `--config` argument is set automatically.
 Further information can be found in the offical [documentation](https://caddyserver.com/docs/command-line#caddy-run).